awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-web-access.md

 + Performance
 + Power

-You must run one of the following web browsers on your Windows, Mac, or Linux computer:
+You must run one of the following web browsers on your Windows, macOS, or Linux computer:
 + Chrome 53 and later
 + Firefox 49 and later